Copyright Small Claims Proposals Address a Real Need

 Enforcement of the Board’s judgments is just one of a handful of questions yet to be addressed in a legislative process that began about a decade ago.
 And while, we can all agree that the devil will lurk in the details, I believe the underlying principles of small claims for copyright are sound.
 The thinking reflects an understanding of the digital age that could actually help restore some faith in copyright itself for thousands (or millions) of new creators still trying to understand where the opportunities and threats are in this dynamic market.
 (This post about designers selling merchandise addresses this point.)

 How many times have I argued that copyright is for everyone?
 And it is.
 On the books anyway.
 But in practical terms, this isn’t quite accurate.
-Time and again, from individual creators and from copyright critics, we hear the theme repeated that copyright is unenforceable for every creators except big corporations and millionaires.
+Time and again, from individual creators and from copyright critics, we hear the theme repeated that copyright is unenforceable for all creators except big corporations and millionaires.
 And apropos one point Burns is making, this over-used exaggeration does not paint an accurate reflection of enforcement; there is indeed a segment of creative professionals who can, and do, avail themselves of existing legal remedies.

 But from my own observations, I suspect Burns may be overlooking the smaller indies and new entrants to this volatile market who could not remotely afford to walk into her office today.
 Many of these creators are the same people who shrug at the whole subject of copyright because they are powerless in a world where infringement is so common.
 And exploiting that ambivalence is exactly what the big Silicon Valley corporations do very well.